Wildfires: The Drivers Putting People and Assets At Risk

 4. Premiums to rebuild drive up reconstruction costs–in the wake of disaster, rebuilding costs surge as demand outpaces supply, leading to soaring costs.

-As it relates to wildfires, we’ve found unique drivers within the first three categories that contribute to greater frequency, more intense destruction, and higher costs related to wildfires.
+As it relates to wildfires, we’ve found unique drivers within the first three categories that contribute to greater frequency, more intense destruction, and higher wildfire-related costs.

 Driver #1: Climate change and federal policies are making wildfires more frequent and intense.

 • Climate change is making wildfires more frequent.
 Intense wildfires are now twice as common as they were in the 2000s.
 The number of megafires—fires that burn more than 100,000 acres—has ballooned in recent decades.
-Before 1970 there had never been a megafire.
-Since the 1970s, the wildfire season in western states has become 2 months longer and now peaks earlier in the year
+Before 1970, there had never been a megafire.
+Since the 1970s, the wildfire season in western states has become 2 months longer.

 • Climate change is making wildfires more intense.
 A warming climate has produced hotter and drier conditions and periods of prolonged drought.
-These conditions lead to earlier snowmelt, longer fire seasons, and the accumulation of drier vegetation–which increases the likelihood of larger, hotter, and more intense fires.
-Both the annual area burned and area burned by high-severity wildfires have increased in the American West about 8x since 1985
+These conditions lead to earlier snowmelt, longer fire seasons, and the accumulation of drier vegetation, which increases the likelihood of larger, hotter, and more intense fires.
+The annual area burned by high-severity wildfires in the American West has increased about 8x since 1985.

 • Policy decisions exacerbate wildfire intensity.
 Forest management policies have also worsened the severity of wildfires.
-Historical fire suppression strategies have made wildfires more severe, by too quickly stopping small fires that are beneficial for reducing brush accumulation that otherwise fuels more severe fires later.
+Historical fire suppression strategies have made wildfires more severe by stopping small fires too quickly, which otherwise help reduce brush accumulation that later fuels more severe fires.

 Driver #2: Migration patterns are increasing the exposure of assets to wildfire threats.